-I recently read (and, by the way, mostly enjoyed) Stephen King’s latest novel, 11/22/63.
+I recently read (and mostly enjoyed) Stephen King’s latest novel, 11/22/63.
 Which, to make a very long story short, is a book involving time travel.
-For some reason, it’s reminded me of a real life King-esque story from my own past.
-So join me as we return to a balmy evening in 1978—a couple months after I’d graduated from high school.
-That summer, I spent a lot of time with several people who’d graduated the year before me—which is interesting to me, because I’d never been a regular in their circle before that.
+For some reason, it’s reminded me of a real life King-ly story from my own past.
+So join me as we return to a balmy evening in 1978 — a couple months after I’d graduated from high school.
+That summer, I spent a lot of time with several people who’d graduated the year before me — which is interesting in retrospect, because I’d never been a regular in their circle before that.

 Which meant that, every 19 minutes and 14 seconds, steady as clockwork, the clearly-doomed speakers in the corner enjoyed a brief respite, followed shortly thereafter by the most familiar three-pulse beat in recorded history.
 Namely, the “We Will Rock You” BOOMP-BOOMP-TCHOCK that’s been blasted, at some point, during every team-sports event held in America for 35 years running.

 To place the scene in context: Altamont gatherings at the time generally consisted of thoughtful teens gathered reverently around Dad’s state-of-the-art Hi Fidelity sound system, parsing the introspective subtexts hidden between the lines of Jackson Browne’s latest folk-rock confessionals.
 In other words, Key, Greg, Brenda, Charlton and I were now, for all practical purposes, visitors of an alien planet.
 Or, as we’d remember it in the years ahead, the best party ever.

 But here’s where it gets really interesting.
 Early the next morning, hours before he’d normally bat an open eye, Key’s father awoke him and his younger brother Daniel to take a drive in the country.
 Which struck Key as slightly odd.
 They headed down Naizuma to University — where they took the Red Mountain Expressway to I-65 South.